El-Kanemi Warriors F.C.

-El-Kanemi Warriors Football Club is a football team based in Maiduguri, Borno State, Nigeria.
-Their play ground is the El-Kanemi Stadium, Maiduguri.
-The club is on a positive rebound having gained promotion to the Nigeria Premier Football League in 2024 and doubling as the winners of the Federation Cup in the same year.
+El-Kanemi Warriors Football Club is a professional football club based in Maiduguri, Borno State, Nigeria.
+Their playground is the El-Kanemi Stadium, Maiduguri.
+The club is on a positive rebound having gained promotion to the Nigeria Premier Football League in 2024 and doubling as the winners of the President Federation Cup in the same year.

 History

-El-Kanemi Warriors ended the 2005 season in the lower half of the Nigeria Premier League, and were relegated to the Nigeria Division 1 in 2007.
+El-Kanemi Warriors ended the 2005 season in the lower half of the Nigeria Premier League and were relegated to the Nigeria Division 1 in 2007.

-In 2012, they were promoted back to the top level.
+In 2012, the Warriors were promoted back to the top level.
 Due to the Boko Haram insurgency in 2014, they played their home games in Kano.
 From 2015 to 2016, they hosted their home games at the Muhammadu Dikko Stadium in Katsina before returning to Maiduguri and El-Kanemi Stadium.

 In October 2017, the club announced former Enugu Rangers coach Imama Amapakabo as their new coach on a one-year deal.

 In June 2024, El-Kanemi Warriors regained promotion to the Nigeria Premier Football League and later went on to win the Federation Cup after defeating Abia Warriors 2–0 at the Mobolaji Johnson Arena.

+El-Kanemi Warriors finished 18th and got relegated at the end of the 2025–26 season at the last matchday after a poor run of form but shockingly won the Federation Cup that season with a 1–0 victory over Ikorodu City for the fourth time and their second in three seasons despite having been relegated.